Satisfactory Academic Progress (SAP)

 | ||Credits Attempted||Credits Completed %|

-Credits transferred from another college or university are included in determining the credits completed percentage for the quantitative measure - completed hours divided by attempted hours.
-Likewise, the total of APUS and transfer credits that a student has from another college or university will be added to determine where they fall on the chart above.
+*Credits transferred from another college or university are included in determining the credits completed percentage for the quantitative measure - completed hours divided by attempted hours.
+Likewise, the total of APUS and transfer credits that a student has from another college or university will factored into determining where they fall on the chart above.

 Example 1: A student registers for 12 credits as an undergraduate student at APUS.
 The student also has 12 transfer credits from College A. At the end of the semester, here are the grades for the student: